 - Reflecting heat: A white coating helps reflect solar radiation.
 This can lower utility bills by decreasing air conditioning usage.
 Many of the most common sealants and coatings come in white, so you have numerous options.

 - Extending roof life: If you live in a harsh climate, sealing a roof can extend its lifespan by 10 to 20 years.
 This means you will have less to worry about in terms of maintaining and repairing the roof.

 Flat Versus Sloped Roofs

 Roof sealing work has historically been intended only for buildings that have flat roofs, especially for commercial structures that have an existing rubber roof installation that may eventually become porous or brittle.
+How much does it cost to seal a flat roof?
+The square footage and materials have the biggest influence on the price.
+Certain types of roofs bring complications to the formula.
 Improvements in the quality of available roofing sealants have made sealing an option for homes that have sloped and shingled roofs.
-Sealing a shingled roof will come in at the high end of the price range because the sealant will need to be higher quality in order to do the job right.
+A shingled roof will have a higher roof-coating cost per square foot because the sealant will need to be higher quality in order to do the job right.
 Sealing a shingled roof should be viewed as a stop-gap measure, delaying but not removing the need for re-roofing work to be performed in the future.